Homointerface planar Josephson junction based on inverse proximity effect: INTRODUCTION

-A JJ consists of two superconductors coupled through a weak link and is the fundamental element in a variety of superconducting electronics\cite{Hayakawa2004,Clarke2008,Hamilton2000}.
-Depending on the weak link, there are different types of JJs, e.g., superconductor{\textendash}insulator{\textendash}superconductor (SIS), SNS and superconductor{\textendash}narrow constriction{\textendash}superconductor (ScS) \cite{Golubov2004}.
+A Josephson junction (JJ) consists of two superconductors coupled through a weak link and is the fundamental element in a variety of superconducting electronics\cite{Hayakawa2004,Clarke2008,Hamilton2000}.
+Depending on the weak link, there are different types of JJs\cite{Golubov2004}, e.g., superconductor{\textendash}insulator{\textendash}superconductor (SIS)\cite{Dolan1988}, superconductor{\textendash}normal metal{\textendash}superconductor (SNS)\cite{Dubos2000,Chiodi2012}, superconductor{\textendash}constriction {\textendash}superconductor (ScS)\cite{Zaitsev1998Apr}, superconductor{\textendash}ferromagnet{\textendash}superconductor (SFS)\cite{Bolginov2018Mar,Singh2016Oct}, and superconductor{\textendash}two-dimensional electron gas{\textendash}superconductor\cite{Shabani2016,Fornieri2019}.
 SNS JJs have a negligible inherent capacitance.
-Being overdamped, their current{\textendash}voltage characteristics can be made, in principle, non-hysteretic, which is desired in high frequency applications\cite{Belogolovskii2017}.
+Being overdamped, their current{\textendash}voltage ($I${\textendash}$V$) characteristics can be made, in principle, non-hysteretic, which is desired in high-frequency applications\cite{Belogolovskii2017}.
 Moreover, they have potentially higher $I_\mathrm{c}R_\mathrm{N}$ value\cite{Kulik1975}, which is the figure of merit in many applications\cite{Belogolovskii2017,Yu2006}.
-Here, $I_\mathrm{c}$ is the critical current, $R_\mathrm{N}$ is the normal state resistance.
-Recently, the interest in SNS JJs have been intensified, as it has been proposed that such junctions, when N is topologically nontrivial, can be used in topological quantum computing\cite{Fu2008}.
+Here, $I_\mathrm{c}$ is the critical current and $R_\mathrm{N}$ is the normal state resistance.
+Recently, the interest in SNS JJs has been intensified, as it has been proposed that such junctions, when N is topologically nontrivial, can be used in topological quantum computing\cite{Fu2008}.
 However, the characteristics of SNS devices are strongly affected by the superconductor{\textendash}normal metal interface, which poses a challenge in device fabrication.
-It is also known that disorders in the interface lead to the soft-gap problem\cite{Takei2013Apr}.
-Various techniques have been employed to achieve transparent and consistent interfaces, e.g., shadow deposition\cite{Dolan1988,Dubos2000}, \textit{in situ} epitaxial growth\cite{Krogstrup2015Apr,Shabani2016,Fornieri2019}.
+It is also known that disorders at the interface lead to the soft-gap problem\cite{Takei2013Apr}.
+A large interface resistance causes a fast decay of Josephson supercurrent with temperature or field\cite{Chiodi2012,Hammer2007}.
+Various techniques have been employed to achieve transparent and consistent interfaces, e.g., shadow deposition\cite{Dolan1988,Dubos2000}, \textit{in situ} epitaxial growth\cite{Krogstrup2015Apr,Shabani2016,Fornieri2019}, focused ion beam deposition\cite{Chiodi2012}, and trilayer technique\cite{Bolginov2018Mar}.